polarch/Array-Response-Simulator/README.md

 * sphModalCoeffs.m : Compute the radial (modal) weights for a spherical scatterer

 * sphericalScatterer.m : Compute the response for a measurement point at an arbitrary distance from a rigid spherical scatterer
-* cyindricalScatterer.m : Compute the response for a measurement point at an arbitrary distance from a rigid cylindrical scatterer
+* cylindricalScatterer.m : Compute the response for a measurement point at an arbitrary distance from a rigid cylindrical scatterer

 * getArrayResponse.m' :  Simulate open arrays of arbitrary directional microphones with axisymmetric responses